Simply Good Foods (SMPL) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Simply Good Foods as it approaches its next earnings report date.
-In that report, analysts expect Simply Good Foods to post earnings of $0.42 per share.
-This would mark a year-over-year decline of 4.55%.
+Investors will be hoping for strength from Simply Good Foods as it approaches its next earnings release.
+On that day, Simply Good Foods is projected to report earnings of $0.42 per share, which would represent a year-over-year decline of 4.55%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $321.55 million, up 1.59% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.61 per share and revenue of $1.24 billion.
-These totals would mark changes of +1.26% and +6.09%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.61 per share and revenue of $1.24 billion, which would represent changes of +1.26% and +6.09%, respectively, from the prior year.

-Any recent changes to analyst estimates for Simply Good Foods should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Simply Good Foods.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.34% higher within the past month.
-Simply Good Foods is currently sporting a Zacks Rank of #3 (Hold).
+Simply Good Foods is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Simply Good Foods is currently trading at a Forward P/E ratio of 22.33.
-This valuation marks a discount compared to its industry's average Forward P/E of 23.21.
+Digging into valuation, Simply Good Foods currently has a Forward P/E ratio of 22.25.
+This represents a discount compared to its industry's average Forward P/E of 23.63.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report